Turmoil As String Of Christmas Eve Flights Are Ditched Last Minute

 Who stole Christmas?

-Chaos has erupted across airports after Jetstar and Virgin Australia removed dozens of Christmas eve flights.
+Chaos has erupted across airports after Jetstar and Virgin Australia have removed dozens of Christmas eve flights.

-Thousands of interstate travellers have been devastated to find that their flights into Brisbane Domestic Airport and Gold Coast Airport have been cancelled ahead of the festive season.
+Thousands of interstate travellers have been devastated to find that their flights on busy routes between Victoria, NSW, Queensland and South Australia have been cancelled ahead of the festive season.

 Stay up-to-date on the latest news with The National Briefing - keeping you in the loop with news as it hits.

-News Corp Australia are reporting that in a shock move, by a number of major domestic airlines, around 35 flights were pulled from Thursday's schedule, and 14 on Friday's ticket, leaving interstate travellers lost and abandoned.
+News Corp Australia are reporting that in a shock move, around 35 flights have been pulled from Thursday's schedule, and 14 on Friday's, leaving interstate travellers lost and abandoned.

-Today's cancelled flights reportedly include four Virgin departure flights from Sydney to Brisbane, six from Sydney to the Gold Coast, along with several departure flights from Brisbane, Cairns and the Gold Coast to Sydney.
+Today's scratch schedule includes up to 12 Virgin flights between Melbourne and Sydney, while Jetstar have cancelled 10 flights between the two cities.

-Ten Jetstar and Qantas flights travelling between Sydney and Brisbane have also reportedly been removed, along with four flights cancelled between Sydney and the Gold Coast.
+Furthermore, another 20-plus flights between Gold Coast, Adelaide and Brisbane have also been ditched or rescheduled between both airlines.

-Passengers were reportedly alerted to their cancelled flights as late as 9pm on Thursday.
+Passengers were reportedly alerted to their cancelled Jetstar flights as late as 9pm on Thursday, while a Virgin spokesperson said that passengers were notified earlier in the week.

-It’s understood some replacement flights have been offered, however the detoured routes via other cities follow arrival delays edging towards eight-hours.
+Some replacement flights have reportedly been offered, however the detoured routes via other cities have arrival delays edging towards eight-hours.

 It comes after a week of chaotic pre-departure testing requirements and border passes required to join family and friends for Christmas, or holiday interstate.